 Students are required to maintain an accurate address with the school.
 Update your address on the Personal Information page in Banner Web, or submit a Change of Address Form, available from the Office of the Registrar.

 Failure to receive a student account statement in the mail is not an adequate reason for nonpayment.

-The student receivable process begins when the student registers for courses, since registration initiates charges for tuition and required fees.
+The student receivable process begins when a student registers for courses, since registration initiates charges for tuition and required fees.
 Fort Valley State University policy provides for the withholding of University services until balances are paid in full.
 This restriction of services will prevent the student from viewing grades, having access to transcripts, registering for additional classes, or graduating until the receivable is paid.

 If a student account is sent to a collection agency, additional fees will be added to the balance due.
 These fees may add up to 15% of the original balance due.
 In addition, the collection agency may report the delinquency to a credit bureau.

 Accounts Receivable Hold